ithinkandicode/door-kickers-action-squad-mods/_Resources/NOTES/upload/UPLOAD.md

 ## OR: Upload with a batch script (.bat)

 There's also a file named `UPLOAD.bat` in this readme's folder.
-If you copy it to the game folder, you can double-click it to upload your mod, without having touse the command prompt.
+If you copy it to the game folder, you can double-click it to upload your mod, without having to use the command prompt.

+As aboive, make sure you mod's `mod_root` folder is in the game directory, then just double-click _UPLOAD.bat_ to use it.

 This batch script is based on the one in the game's _tools_ folder.